 Most organizations are migrating to the cloud as part of their digital transformation efforts.
-Cloud migration services have developed and changed radically over the past decades, and many IT departments discover, sometimes too late, that cloud migration is a far more complex process than they originally anticipated.
-Connectria is here to help.
-If you’re just getting started, we recommend downloading our Guide to Cloud Migration.
+But cloud services have developed and changed radically over the past decades, and many IT departments soon discover, too late, that migration is a far more complex process than they originally anticipated.

 8 Steps for Migrating to the Cloud

-Naturally, these steps below are meant to be used as a rough outline.
-Your organization’s situation might require additional or fewer steps depending on the unique nature of your business.
-Also, additional steps might be required depending on the results of testing (see step 8).
+Naturally, these steps are meant as a rough outline.
+Your organization’s situation might require more steps, or fewer, and additional steps might be required depending on the results of testing (see step 8).

-Start by establishing a strategy for migration to the cloud and be sure to include goals and objectives.
+- Establish a strategy for migrating to the cloud, including goals and objectives.
 No organization migrates to the cloud “just because” (or shouldn’t, at any rate).
 Identify why the organization is migrating and get clear on what success will look like.
 Use this to set concrete goals.